In Bergamo, Memory Of Coffin-filled Trucks Still Haunts - UrduPoint

 In Bergamo, Memory Of Coffin-filled Trucks Still Haunts

-Bergamo, Italy, (UrduPoint / Pakistan Point News - 18th Mar, 2021 ) :Images of army trucks transporting piled-up coffins out of the Italian town of Bergamo last year provided a shocking testament to the horrors of coronavirus.
-One year on, the memories are still raw.
+Bergamo, Italy, (UrduPoint / Pakistan Point News - 24th Mar, 2021 ) :Images of army trucks transporting piled-up coffins out of the Italian town of Bergamo provided a shocking testament to the horrors of coronavirus and one year on, the memories are still raw.

-At the height of the pandemic last year, Father Marco Bergamelli was blessing coffins every ten minutes in this city in Italy's north.
+At the height of the pandemic last year, Father Marco Bergamelli was blessing coffins every 10 minutes in the northern Italian city.

-"This place was full of coffins, there were 132 lined up at the foot of the altar," he said, opening the doors of the church at the Monumental cemetery to AFP.
+"This place was full of coffins, there were 132 lined up at the foot of the altar," he said, opening the doors of the church at the Monumentale cemetery to AFP.

 Many of the bodies that remained in Bergamo were buried in haste, often without headstones but with signs bearing photos and Names of the deceased.

-Almost everyone here lost a member of their family, a friend, colleague, or neighbour.
+Almost everyone in the town lost a member of their family, a friend, colleague, or neighbour.

-- ICU full again - In March 2020 alone, 670 people died in this city of 120,000 inhabitants and almost 6,000 in the province of the same name -- five or six times the normal toll for that time of year.
+In March 2020 alone, 670 people died in the city of 120,000 inhabitants and almost 6,000 in the province of the same name -- five or six times the normal toll for that time of year.

-"People saw their loved ones leave in an ambulance with a fever, and they were returned as ashes in an urn, without ever being able to say goodbye," said Bergamelli, 66.
+"People saw their loved ones leave in an ambulance with a fever, and they were returned as ashes in an urn, without ever being able to say goodbye," said the 66-year-old Bergamelli.

 "It was like wartime."
-Prime Minister Mario Draghi will visit Bergamo on Thursday to pay tribute to the victims of the coronavirus pandemic, which has killed more than 100,000 people in Italy, according to official statistics.
+Prime Minister Mario Draghi visited Bergamo Thursday to mark a national day of remembrance for the victims of the coronavirus pandemic, which has killed 103,000 people in Italy, according to official statistics.

+"This place is a symbol of the pain of an entire nation," Draghi said after laying a wreath of flowers at the cemetery and joining a minute of silence for the dead.

 But a grim sense of deja vu pervades the area, as the city is once again locked down along with most of the country amid a fresh wave of infections.